chrisi96fan/Prolific-Study-Fetcher/README.md

 # Prolific Study Fetcher

 A small script to automatically open study notification for prolific and join them.
 Note: This is intended as a personal project.
-Some parameters like screen coordinates used with pyautogui are customized to my specific setup and most likely won't work for other setups, at leadt for the main file.
+Some parameters like screen coordinates used with pyautogui are customized to my specific setup and most likely won't work for other setups, at least for the main file.

 # Requirements: